Support Page Content

 Current Fiscal Year Events

 Please report events for the current fiscal year as well as events that you know about that may occur in the next fiscal year if possible.
-Because the grant deadline for the next fiscal year is the end of March of the current fiscal year, it's expected that you will be making estimates for expenses and funds for those events that haven't occured yet (i.e. after March 28, 2022 and before July 1, 2022)
+Because the grant deadline for the next fiscal year is the end of March of the current fiscal year, it's expected that you will be making estimates for expenses and funds for those events that haven't occurred yet (i.e. after today and before July 1, 2023)

 Many events happen every year at similar dates, but venues change.
 If you know where next fiscal year's event/competition will be, and expect expenses to be higher because of the location, lodging, travel, etc. it's important that you try to estimate those increased expenses.
 This will allow us to extrapolate based on current events as well as account for increased expenses to request additional funds.